Selected Fellows join a comprehensive program through which they receive full financial and personal developmental support to:

 Through collaboration with peer mentors, faculty and staff members, alumni, and community partners, Fellows are prepared for acting ethically and sensitively in unfamiliar environments:

 - As a cohort, Fellows will participate in a multi-day retreat in April or early May that opens up space for questions and discussion surrounding identity, intercultural issues, site-specific preparation, and more.
-Dates for the retreat will be added here as soon as they are confirmed.
+The 2019 CPGC Fellowships Opening Retreat will be held on Sunday, April 7.
+View the full Schedule of Activities.

 - Through the application and acceptance process, Fellows identify and enroll in a fall semester re-entry course that will build on their summer experiences and give space for reflecting and brainstorming with peers.